Chachoki: Demography

 According to the report published by Census India in 2011, Chachoki has 958 houses with the total population of 4,307 persons of which 2,310 are male and 1,997 females.
 The population of children in the age group 0–6 years is 501.

+The table below shows the population of different religious groups in Chachoki village, as of 2011 census.